 The majority of antiemetic regimens given alongside SACT involve the use of a glucocorticoid (GC).
 GCs have demonstrated efficacy in the control of emesis in the acute nausea and vomiting stage.
-Over the past few decades Neurokinin 1 (NK1) antagonists (e.g. aprepitant) have improved emesis outcomes for people with cancer.
+Over the past few decades Neurokinin 1 (NK1) antagonists (e.g. aprepitant) have improved emesis outcomes for patients.
 Their licensing has meant that they can be used with a lower GC dose, with equivalent efficacy, due to an interaction in their mechanisms.
 There have been some studies involving the new generation NK1 antagonists that have demonstrated an effect without GCs.

-- Individuals receiving highly emetogenic and moderately emetogenic chemotherapy should be offered an NK1 antagonist (e.g. aprepitant) with a long acting 5HT3 inhibitor (e.g. ondansetron). - In the highly emetogenic category clinicians should consider the use of a GC in the first cycle and reduce doses or withdraw completely based on the individual's emetic control and on blood glucose management (94). - People with diabetes should be counselled on careful self-monitoring of glucose levels and retaining liaison with the diabetes clinical team.
+- Patients receiving highly emetogenic and moderately emetogenic chemotherapy should be offered an NK1 antagonist (e.g. aprepitant) with a long acting 5HT3 inhibitor (e.g. ondansetron).
+In the highly emetogenic category clinicians should consider the use of a GC in the first cycle and reduce doses or withdraw completely based on the individual's emetic control and on blood glucose management (87). - People with pre-existing diabetes should be made aware of the likely exacerbation of hyperglycaemia whilst on antiemetic therapy.
+People with known diabetes may need to be supplied with a blood glucometer, as they may not have tested their CBG previously.
+The blood glucometer supply and education on use should be arranged by their usual diabetes care provider (usually primary care) upon liaison with the oncology/haematology specialist teams.
+Those who already test CBG should undertake more frequent capillary glucose testing.
+These glucose readings can be reviewed by a specialist nurse, clinician or pharmacist who can determine future antiemetic management. - People with diabetes should be counselled on careful self-monitoring of glucose levels and retaining liaison with the diabetes clinical team.